 - What can be done to encourage more people to buy fewer clothes?

 - How can consumers be encouraged to reuse clothes?

 - How to dispose of items when they are no longer wanted?

 Our team has done extensive work on these areas for industry, government and consumer groups - see the sustainable clothing guide we produced for WRAP.

-You can learn much more on this topic by speaking to one of our Apparel sustainability experts - Susan Harris or Honor Cowen.
-Having worked on big projects with high-profile clients, we'll be able to help your organisation to make improvements.
+You can learn much more on this topic by speaking to one of our Apparel sustainability experts - Susan Harris or Honor Cowen - via the contact form below.
+Having worked on big projects with high-profile clients, we'll be able to help your organisation to make improvements you require.